 Many mothers find it convenient or even necessary to collect their breastmilk and store it to be used at a later time.
 Such is the case for mothers who are returning to work or school or for mothers who may need to be separated from their infants.
-The guidelines offered below may answer the many questions mothers have about safely storing their breastmilk.
+The guidelines and the breast milk collection offered below may answer the many questions mothers have about safely storing their breastmilk.

 – Wash hands well with soap and water.

-- Wash all the collecting bottles and breastpump parts that touch your breasts or the milk.
+– After breast milk collection, wash all the collecting bottles and breast pump parts that touch your breasts or the milk.
 Use hot, soapy water or a dishwasher.
 Rinse carefully.
 Air dry on a clean towel.
 When soap and water are not available use Medela Quick Clean™ products.
 If your baby is premature or ill, the hospital may ask you to sterilize your pump parts.

 – Read the instructions book that comes with your pump and follow the suggestions.
 Sterilize your pump parts once a day as described.